 (2010) “An Episode a Day: The Instructional Value of Health-related Reality Programming”, In: Baruh L; Park JH (eds.)
 Reel politics.
 Cambridge Scholars Publishing.
 182-197

 Principal Investigator, ESRC RES 062-23-3027: Communicating Copyright: An Exploration of Copyright Discourses in the Digital Age (with Dr Lee Edwards, Dr David Lee, Dr Giles Moss), 2011-12, £152,337

 Principal Investigator, ESRC RES 000-22-3202: Social Issues in Primetime Television: Production Processes and Audience Responses, 2009-10, £69,254

 Co-Investigator, AHRC AH/F006721/1: Listener Online Engagement with BBC Radio Programming, 2007-8, £90,000

 Divya Maharajh (‘Feminine Experience: Media Studies and Gender Representation’, 2013)

-Carolyn Brown (‘Meeting the Superhumans: Media Coverage of the London 2012 Paralympic Games’)
+Carolyn Jackson-Brown (‘Meeting the Superhumans: Channel Four, Disability and the 2012 Paralympic Games’, 2018)